Tight Analysis of Priority Queuing Policy for Egress Traffic: Introduction

 \section{Introduction}

-In recent years, the Internet provides a rich variety of applications, such as teleconferencing, video streaming, IP telephone, mainly thanks to the rapid growth of the broadband technology.
+In recent years, the Internet has provided a rich variety of applications, such as teleconferencing, video streaming, IP telephone, mainly thanks to the rapid growth of the broadband technology.
 To enjoy such services, the demand for the Quality of Service (QoS) guarantee is crucial.
 For example, usually there is little requirement for downloading programs or picture images, whereas real-time services, such as distance meeting, require constant-rate packet transmission.
 One possible way of supporting QoS is differentiated services (Diffserv)~\cite{SB98}.
-In DiffServ, a traffic descriptor assigns a value to each packet according to the importance of the packet.
-Then, QoS switches decide the order of packets to be processed, based on the value of packets.
+In DiffServ, a value is assigned to each packet according to the importance of the packet.
+Then, switches that support QoS (QoS switches) decide the order of packets to be processed, based on the value of packets.
 In such a mechanism, one of the main issues in designing algorithms is how to treat packets depending on the priority in buffering or scheduling.
-This kind of problems was recently modeled as an {\em online problem}, and the {\em competitive analysis} of algorithms has been done.
+This kind of problems was recently modeled as an {\em online problem}, and the {\em competitive analysis}~\cite{AB98,DS85} of algorithms has been done.

-Aiello et~al.~\cite{WA00} was the first to attempt this study, in which they considered a model with only one First In First Out (FIFO) queue.
+Aiello et~al.\ \cite{WA00} was the first to attempt this study, in which they considered a model with only one First In First Out (FIFO) queue.
 This model mainly focuses on the buffer management issue of the input port of QoS switches: There is one FIFO queue of size $B$, meaning that it can store up to $B$ packets.
 An input is a sequence of events.
 An event is either an {\em arrival event}, at which a packet with a specified priority value arrives, or a {\em scheduling event}, at which the packet at the head of the queue will be transmitted.
 The task of an online (buffer management) algorithm is to decide, when a packet arrives at an arrival event, whether to accept or to reject it (in order to keep a room for future packets with higher priority).
 The purpose of the problem is to maximize the sum of the values of the transmitted packets.
-Aiello et~al. analyzed the competitiveness of the Greedy Policy, the Round Robin Policy, the Fixed Partition Policy, etc.
+Aiello et~al.\ analyzed the competitiveness of the Greedy Policy, the Round Robin Policy, the Fixed Partition Policy, etc.